New Lenox Dethatching Lawn Services

 New Lenox features a diverse range of neighborhoods, each with unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, high water tables in spring, and mature tree canopies slowing thatch decomposition.
+- Historic Downtown: Older lawns (50-70 years) with compacted Drummer silty clay loam, high thatch from decades of Kentucky bluegrass growth, mature tree canopy slowing decomposition, and poor drainage.

-- Liberty Square and Leighlinbridge: Newer subdivisions with minimal tree cover, full sun exposure, and rapid turf growth, but compaction from recent construction.
+- Liberty Square and Leighlinbridge: Newer subdivisions with minimal tree cover, full sun exposure, rapid turf growth, and compaction from recent construction equipment.

 New Lenox Municipal Ordinances for Landscaping Operations & Equipment Use